Operational Guidelines: One-Parent Family Payment

 In the case of participants who qualified from an OFP claim, there is provision for continued payment of BTEA and Child Support Payment for customers until the completion of the course of study.

 The BTEA application (form BTE1) should be completed as soon as a place has been secured on an approved second or third level course.
-The rate payable on the BTEA is the same as is payable on the OFP (means apply).
+The rate payable on BTEA is the same as is payable on OFP (means apply).

-Persons on the Back to Education Allowance will no longer be eligible to receive the maintenance portion of the student grant.
+Persons on Back to Education Allowance will no longer be eligible to receive the maintenance portion of the student grant.

 See "Back to Education Allowance" guidelines for further details.